ebouchut-laplateforme/project-html-css-form/README.md

 ![Form Mockup](img/form-mockup.png)

-The form is not connected to a backend to processes sign-ups.
+The form is not connected to a backend to processes sign-ups or logins.

 ## Demo